Most Overlooked Items by Insurance Adjusters in A Roof Claim

 Insurance Adjusters Roof Claim - Kickout Flashing

 A kickout flashings are a critical element in preventing water intrusion in homes with adjacent roofs and walls.
 They divert water away from the wall and into the gutter, minimizing the risk of damage to your home’s structure.
-However, this important feature is often not included in insurance adjuster’s estimates, as they are unaware of its necessity or consider it an upgrade.
-As a homeowner, it’s important to be aware of this component and advocate for its inclusion during the roof claim negotiation process.

 Why a Professional Roofer is the best way to Protect your Roof Claim against an insurance adjusters